Classical Mechanics as a Knowledge Map

 Within a century, mathematicians found them.

-Lagrangian Mechanics, developed in the 1780s, reframes everything around energy instead of force.
-Rather than tracking what pushes what, you write down the kinetic and potential energy of the system and let the math handle the rest.
-For problems with constraints (a bead sliding on a wire, a pendulum swinging), this approach is far cleaner.
+Lagrangian Mechanics, developed in the 1780s, reframes motion around energy and action.
+You write down the kinetic and potential energy of the system and let the mathematics find the path.
+For problems with constraints, such as a bead sliding on a wire or a pendulum swinging, this approach is often far cleaner than tracking every force directly.

 Hamiltonian Mechanics came a few decades later, reformulating things yet again.
 Same physics, different mathematical structure.
 Hamiltonians turn out to be especially useful for systems that conserve energy and for finding connections to other areas of physics.
 When quantum mechanics arrived in the 20th century, the Hamiltonian formulation mapped onto it almost perfectly.